 Historically, screen rooms, also known as Faraday Cages or rooms, were used to provide a clean RF environment for testing, these rooms being quite large enclosing not only the device but the entire lab bench and all equipment, including operator!
 In the past, when RF wireless was not so ubiquitous, these large expensive screen rooms were a reasonable solution to testing, but now as virtually every enterprise finds itself involved in RF, there has to be a better way.
 Enter the benchtop RF test enclosure.
 For the vast majority of RF tests, the benchtop RF shielded test enclosure is a perfect solution.
 Its small size, vast array of I/O connector options and tight RF isolation allows one to test their device in a silent, clean RF environment, assuring that the signals being used and presented are from the device and nothing else.

-Now that we are assured of having a sterile RF environment, how do we get our test signals into and out of the shielded test enclosure?
+Now that we are assured of having a sterile RF environment, how do we get our test signals into and out of the shielded test chamber or enclosure?
 Simple RF bulkhead style connectors are ideal for penetrating the enclosure barrier (while this is just the metal enclosure wall, defining it as such is really quite enlightening - it truly is a barrier!).
 These connectors allow the pass through of any RF test signals, but what about any other signals such as data lines, power lines, or control signals?
 Each conductor passing through the barrier wall must be suitably filtered or the shielding integrity of the enclosure will be compromised.
 Careful selection of the filtering is dependent upon many variables such as data speed, power current requirements, frequency of device under test as well as simple mechanical issues such as cable length, connectors used and desired placement.